brandur/sorg/content/nanoglyphs/006-moma-rain.md

 ## Vectorizing SQL execution (#vectorizing-sql)

-Cockroach Labs writes about [builiding a vectorized SQL engine](https://www.cockroachlabs.com/blog/how-we-built-a-vectorized-sql-engine/#) which resulted in a 70x speed up in their microbenchmarks and a 4x speed up in the more general [TPC-H benchmark](http://www.tpc.org/tpch/).
+Cockroach Labs writes about [building a vectorized SQL engine](https://www.cockroachlabs.com/blog/how-we-built-a-vectorized-sql-engine/#) which resulted in a 70x speed up in their microbenchmarks and a 4x speed up in the more general [TPC-H benchmark](http://www.tpc.org/tpch/).
 In a nutshell, the improvements mainly come from (1) rebuilding their datum representation so that Go type conversions are necessary because data is already available in the required type, and (2) making sure that type operations (a multiplication in this example) occur in a tight loop so that the CPU can make better use of pipelining and necessary data packed densely into low-level caches.
 The latter is why the new engine is considered to be "[vectorized](https://en.wikipedia.org/wiki/Array_programming)".

 The post is incredibly detailed and although nominally about vectorization, it does a great job of demonstrating how to optimize in Go more generally.
 Write an ideal "speed of light" case to understand the maximum speed up possible, then use a profiler to drill in and remove bottlenecks, starting with the most expensive.
 This is often possible by using `pprof` to look at lines at Go code, but occasionally requires dropping into assembly, which the tooling makes easy.